Venu (VENU)

 Heather Atkinson, Chief Financial Officer, Secretary, and Treasurer

-Ms. Atkinson is a seasoned finance executive with over 25 years of experience and has been with VENU since its inception, serving as CFO, Secretary, and Treasurer.
-She plays a crucial role in the company's financial stewardship, leveraging her extensive background in accounting, finance, SEC reporting, mergers and acquisitions, and international accounting.
+Heather Atkinson is a seasoned finance executive with over 25 years of experience and has been with Venu since its inception.
+As CFO, Secretary, and Treasurer, she is crucial to the company's financial stewardship.
+Her extensive background includes accounting, finance, SEC reporting, mergers and acquisitions, and international accounting.
 Ms. Atkinson is a licensed CPA and holds a Bachelor of Science degree in Accounting from Evangel University.

 Will Hodgson, President of Entertainment & Operations